 Explosive Trapper Huntress

-You throw traps on the ground and wait for enemies to step on them.
+Throw traps on the ground and wait for enemies to step on them.
 The delay between throwing and exploding makes this feel awkward and unreliable.

 Damage: Medium (Delayed)